aradhanacha/NLP/README.md

 After merging Twitter,Reddit data we trained our model to predict person's mental health condition into 4 category NOT_SUICIDAL,Early sign,Mid risk,High risk category

-We have trained classification model on NB which unexpectedly did good job.After that we tried LSTM model which gave us decent result.
+First we trained classification model on NB,LR.NB was better compare to LR for classification.After that we trained on LSTM which outperformed othe models.

 * Chatbot